As one of the best known street foodie capitals of Southeast Asia, Bangkok has an endless variety of food to tempt your tastebuds.

 Thai Drinks & Desserts

-Due to the Thai heat, the Thai love their drinks, both iced and sweet. Β You’ll find iced coffee, herbal teas, yogurt drinks and drinks with tapioca .
+Due to the Thai heat, the Thai love their drinks, both iced and sweet.
+You’ll find iced coffee, herbal teas, yogurt drinks, and drinks with tapioca.

-13. Thai ice tea
+13. Thai iced tea

 Most of the time, you’ll get a plastic bag holder for your drinks.
 This is because you won’t be allowed to hold drinks in your hand on the BTS, metro or bus.
 If you’re planning to take the btw or public transportation, ask for a plastic bag.

-14. Red Bull Energy drinkΒ ( product ofΒ Thailand)
+14. Red Bull Energy drink ( product of Thailand)

 You might disagree with me for putting this on my list, but we, westerners know of Red Bull energy drink as offering a caffeinated kick.
-However, not many know the drink actually originates in Thailand (I had a Thai friend in my MFA program and he brought us back Red Bull tshirts from Bangkok!).Β Β Supposedly the Thai version isΒ a lot stronger than the western version, but tasting it is hard to say. Β The Β American version tastes more like soda with a little pep to it.
-The Thai versionΒ is surprisingly smooth.
+However, not many know the drink actually originates in Thailand (I had a Thai friend in my MFA program and he brought us back Red Bull tshirts from Bangkok!).
+Supposedly the Thai version is a lot stronger than the western version, but tasting it is hard to say.
+The American version tastes more like soda with a little pep to it.
+The Thai version is surprisingly smooth.
 You can find them in Thai 7Elevens.
 Let me know what you think!

-15. FruitΒ & Herbal Drinks in Thailand
+15. Fruit & Herbal Drinks in Thailand

-In Thailand, Β you’ll see a lot of fruit drinks, flower drinks ( popular flavors areΒ plum, taro, chrysanthemum, jasmine and more), and herb drinks. Β The fun thing about traveling isΒ you never really know what you’re actually eating.
+In Thailand, you’ll see a lot of fruit drinks, flower drinks ( popular flavors are plum, taro, chrysanthemum, jasmine and more), and herb drinks.
+The fun thing about traveling is you never really know what you’re actually eating.
 But only that it tastes good…. or bad.
 Of the drinks, I find the flower drinks can have a love-hate response.
-Many of these drinks have added sugar in them and the tastes are very unique. Β For instance, I always accidentally buy the chrysanthemum (you can get them at Chatachuk Market but they’re actually common to certain food markets) and upon taste, always remember how I don’t like it’s syrupy-ness.
-In my video, I tried a berry drink, which wasn’t bad.Β Herbal drinks are also popular in Thailand due to their elixir powers.
-You can drink herbal teas which claim to make you slimmer, more beautiful and virile, etc..
-You can find these in Chinatown.
-I went to a tea shop in Bangrak, not far from Saphin Taksin BTS.
+Many of these drinks have added sugar in them and the tastes are very unique.

 16. Sweet sticky rice and mango with coconut milk

 A common Thai dessert that’s simple and on the healthier side is sweet sticky rice and mango with coconut milk.
-Taken together, it creates a flavor almost similar to a mango-like ice cream, with enough coconut milk to give it a creamy flavor.
+Taken together, it creates a flavor almost similar to mango-like ice cream, with enough coconut milk to give it a creamy flavor.
 The sticky rice is glutinous rice (a cross between mochi and rice), while mango is sliced and coconut milk is drizzled over it all.
-Sometimes, it comes with Β sprinkles of baby mung bean for a slightly saltyΒ crunchy.
+Sometimes, it comes with sprinkles of baby mung bean for a slightly salty crunchy.

-Where can you find these must try Bangkok street foods?
+Where can you find these must-try Bangkok street foods?